Professor of the Practice of Public Health

 Dr. Langer advises multiple masters and doctoral students working on women and maternal health issues.

 Past Leadership Positions

 Dr. Langer has a long track record of collaborating with leading academic organizations focused on global health, women’s health and reproductive health in the US and around the world.
-She works closely with reproductive health organizations, such as the Human Reproduction Programme of the World Health Organization, the International Planned Parenthood Federation, Save the Children, USAID’s Maternal and Child Survival Program, the Bill and Melinda Gates Foundation, the Oxford Maternal and Perinatal Health Institute (OPMPHI), the Global Research and Education in Reproductive Health Institute, University of Benin, Nigeria, the Geneva Foundation for Medical Education and Research (Board member),and many other international and national reproductive health organizations and donors.
+She works closely with reproductive health organizations, such as the Reproductive Health Research Programme of the World Health Organization, the Oxford Maternal and Perinatal Health Institute (OPMPHI), the Geneva Foundation for Medical Education and Research (Board member), and is member of advisory boards of key institutions in the field of women’s health, such as NIH’s Office for Research on Women’s Health, Merck for Mothers, Countdown to 2030 and other international and national reproductive health organizations and donors.
 She also serves on several editorial boards, including The Lancet International Advisory Board and The Lancet Public Health.